-The latest new ride at Disney World is officially open!
+The latest new ride at Epcot is officially open!
 Guardians of the Galaxy: Cosmic Rewind was long anticipated, and the time is now upon us.

 This post takes a look at all aspects of the ride, as well as how to ride it.
 There is no standby queue, so you absolutely need to know this information.

 I also include my review of the Guardians of the Galaxy ride and overall experience.
 Basically, we’ll take a look at whether this ride is worth all the effort it will take to get on it.

 I don’t like spoilers, so I plan to make this as spoiler free as humanly possible (updated February 3, 2023).